 You’re (mostly) organized and you know the value of a label.
 Maybe you’ve been using stickers, masking tape, markers, index cards and other methods of labeling, but you’re ready to step up your game.
 What you need is a label maker!
 But what’s the best label maker for home organization?
 As a professional organizer, you know I have opinions!
 Keep reading to hear about my favorites.

-Why Use Labels
+Why Use Labels?

 Labels are a great way to identify the contents of a bin, folder, or box that isn’t easily seen otherwise.
 It can also help others know where to locate items if multiple people use the space.
-Finally, labels are a great reminder of where an item’s home is—and you may experience a twinge of guilt at not putting an item away properly in its labeled home, which helps maintain your organization.
+Finally, labels are a perfect reminder of where an item’s home is—and you may experience a twinge of guilt at not putting an item away properly in its labeled home, which helps maintain your organization.

 Ways to Label